All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 is a lab-made peptide (a short chain of amino acids) that mimics a natural hormone your brain already produces called GHRH (growth hormone-releasing hormone).
 When you inject CJC-1295, it tells your pituitary gland, a small gland at the base of your brain, to release more growth hormone than it currently does on its own.

-Growth hormone (GH) is not just for growing taller.
+Growth hormone (GH) isn't just for growing taller.
 In adults, GH is responsible for burning fat, building and maintaining muscle, repairing tissues while you sleep, keeping your skin healthy, and supporting mental sharpness.
 The problem is that GH production drops steadily as you age, declining roughly 14% per decade after age 30.
 CJC-1295 helps push those levels back up.

 Two Forms of CJC-1295

-You will encounter two versions of CJC-1295.
+You'll encounter two versions of CJC-1295.
 Understanding the difference is important:

 CJC-1295 with DAC